thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 you can't assemble strategies at run-time.
 This means that reuse requires inheritance.

-Also, this class-based approach, while convenient when developing an application, is more likely to cause frustration when writing a library.
+Also, while this class-based approach is convenient when developing an application, it's more likely to cause frustration when writing a library.
 Forcing developers to pass a class name instead of an object limits the amount of runtime information strategies can use.
 In our example, only a `user` was required.
 When you control both sides of the API, it's fine to assume that this